-I am a postdoctoral researcher at UCSF at Prof. Andrej Šali laboratory.
-Previously I was a postdoctoral researcher at University of Maryland working with Prof. Garyk Papoian.
+I am currently an Assistant Professor at UCSF working on computational structural biology and molecular biophysics.
+Previously I was a postdoctoral researcher UCSF at Prof. Andrej Šali laboratory and at University of Maryland at Prof. Garyk Papoian.
 I obtained a Ph.D. in Molecular Biophysics at Johns Hopkins University and a bachelors degree in Physics at Pontificia Universidad Católica de Chile.

 Integrative (hybrid) structure determination casts the building of structural models as a computational optimization problem where knowledge about the assembly is encoded into the scoring function used to evaluate candidate models.
 Integrative modeling has a number of advantages; for example, an ensemble of models that fits all the data is generally more accurate and precise than that based on a subset of data, new types of data can be easily added, the accuracy and precision of the data as well models can be assessed, and preliminary models can guide the design of new experiments.
 Integrative structure determination maximizes the accuracy, precision, completeness, and efficiency of the structural models.More